 Kjell Aleklett, Professor in Global Energy Systems at Uppsala University, Sweden.

-The Swedish newspaper Svenska Dagbladet has now, 2012 December 23, published my article “EU must drastically reduce its oil imports".
-In Swedish, “EU måste skära ner sin oljeimport drastiskt".
-Michael Lardelli has made a great translation of the article and I have added some relevant photos and graphs.
-Every week you are around 1000 persons that read my blog and I which you all Merry Christmas and a happy new year.
+The Swedish newspaper Svenska Dagbladet has now, 2012 December 23, published my article “EU must drastically reduce its oil imports.”
+In Swedish, “EU måste skära ner sin oljeimport drastiskt.”
+Michael Lardelli has made an excellent translation of the article, and I have added some relevant photos and graphs.
+Every week you are around 1000 persons that read my blog and me which you all Merry Christmas and a happy new year.

 In the review of Peak Oil produced by Professor Øystein Noreng for the Finance Department in Sweden and presented last spring (Brännpunkt, 30 March), and in some of the reports produced by members of the oil industry and think tanks during the past year there is a message that we do not need to worry about oil production.
 Journalists describing these reports have done so under large, bold headlines.
 In contrast, when one discusses Peak Oil with the people who deal with the daily reality of oil production one finds genuine concern for what Peak Oil will mean for our future because, in reality, our world is completely dependent on oil.
 The most critical factor determining the performance of the world economy is access to inexpensive oil.

-The EU lacks production of shale oil and so its economy must withstand a world market price of over $100 per barrel.
-According to some experts the EU cannot expect significant production of shale oil in the future.
+The EU lacks production of shale oil, and so its economy must withstand a world market price of over $100 per barrel.
+According to some experts, the EU cannot expect significant production of shale oil in the future.
 The ability to pay this world oil price varies between the EU’s nations.
-Sweden, that has export products that fluctuate in value somewhat consistently with the price of oil has been able to cope so far.
-However, nations such as Greece, Italy and Spain are in a worse situation.
+Sweden that has export products that fluctuate in value somewhat consistently with the price of oil has been able to cope so far.
+However, countries such as Greece, Italy, and Spain are in a worse situation.
 They do not have the means to pay for the oil imports that they require without accumulating additional debt.
 But now the OECD is warning that even Sweden’s economy will weaken.
 It is time for the EU’s finance ministers to begin to discuss oil and Peak Oil.
 Austerity measures that reduce a nation’s government spending have only a marginal influence on its oil import needs.
 The fact is that the EU must drastically reduce its oil imports.
-Politically, the EU’s governments currently want to do this to protect the environment from climate change but the reality is that reducing oil consumption and oil imports is vital to the EU’s future economic success.
+Politically, the EU’s governments currently want to do this to protect the environment from climate change but the reality is that reducing oil consumption and oil imports are vital to the EU’s future economic success.